 7. Take Your Work Outside

 Any work activity will feel more relaxing if you do it outside.
 Fresh air in your lungs and on your face will help prevent that tech burnout feeling.
 Take your phone, tablet or laptop outside and proceed with whatever jobs you want to do.
 My fav outdoor setup is sitting on a low camping chair, with my iPad held upright using a Book Seat.

-There’s a lot of ways to enjoy your free time besides watching TV, playing video games, and scrolling through Tumblr (I swear!).
-Here’s a list of just a few pass times to try:
+There’s a lot of ways to enjoy your free time besides watching TV, playing video games, and scrolling through social media (though Rediit is so tempting…).
+Here’s a list of just a few pass-times to try: